-(d) Nuclear Decommissioning Trusts (NDT)
+(d) Nuclear Decommissioning Trust Fund (NDTF)

-The Authority maintains a separate investment policy applicable to the long term investments in the NDT which is held to meet the Authority's obligation with respect to the eventual decommissioning of the Authority's 18% interest in the NMP2 nuclear facility.
-The NDT guidelines detail permissible investments and portfolio restrictions.
-The Authority's policy is to periodically conduct an actuarial study to determine the appropriate level of funding for the trust and an appropriate investment policy so that the value in the trusts in 2046 (the year in which decommissioning activities are scheduled to begin), will be sufficient to meet decommissioning obligations.
+The Authority maintains a separate investment policy applicable to the long-term investments in the NDTF which is held to meet the Authority's obligation with respect to the eventual decommissioning of the Authority's 18% interest in the NMP2 nuclear facility.
+The Authority's policy is to periodically conduct an actuarial study to determine the appropriate level of funding for the NDTF and to maintain an appropriate investment policy so that the value in the trust in 2046 (the year in which decommissioning activities are scheduled to begin), will be sufficient to meet decommissioning obligations.